 One million dollars could buy you a pretty nice boat too.
 I did a little research and found that I could even get a new spiffy Trimaran.
 That’s one hell of a boat that could hold some epic parties.

 I would LOOOOVE to own that boat.

 I will never end up buying it though.
 Why?
-I’m too practical.
+I know what I’d be losing.

-How does it stack up against our other one million dollar options?
-We know that we are just spending the money outright, so I wouldn’t expect a great outcome, but let’s compare the numbers:
+How does it stack up against our other one-million-dollar spending plan?
+We know that we are just spending the money outright, so I wouldn’t expect a great “return on investment”, but let’s compare the numbers just for fun:

-- You won’t be making money off of your investments so treat it as a loss of up to $80,000.
+- You won’t be making money off of your stock or real estate investments so treat it as a loss of $52,000/yr.

 - Your boat will be another thing to maintain and they are notorious for being expensive so that’s about another $18,000 a year of expenses.

 - You have a great party location so maybe you can save some money.
 Let’s call it positive $100 a week for 50 weeks a year (if you even live somewhere the weather cooperates).